-Level 1 health management
+Level 1 Health Management

 Molina offers programs to help our Members and their families manage various health conditions.
 The programs include telephonic outreach from our clinical staff and health educators that includes condition specific triage assessment, care plan development and access to tailored educational materials.
 Members are identified via Health Risk assessments and Identification and Stratification.
-You can also directly refer Members who may benefit from these programs.
+You can also directly refer Members who may benefit from these program offerings via phone by calling the number below.
 Members can request to be enrolled or dis-enrolled in these programs at any time.
 Our Molina My Health programs include:

 - Living with Asthma

-- · Living with Diabetes
+- Living with Diabetes

-- Living with Heart Failure (HF)

 - Living with High Blood Pressure

+- Liviing with Heart Failure (HF)

 - Living with COPD

 - Living with Depression

 - Weight Management

 - Tobacco Cessation

 - Nutrition